-Net interest income increased 8% reflecting a decline in interest expense and an increase in average general purpose credit card loans, partially offset by a lower yield on these loans.
-The decrease in interest expense was primarily due to a decrease in the Company's average cost of borrowings, partially offset by a higher level of average interest bearing liabilities.
-The Company's average cost of borrowings were 4.5% and 5.4% for the quarters ended February 28, 2003 and 2002, respectively.
+Net interest income increased 1% and 4% in the quarter and six month period ended May 31, 2003, reflecting a decline in interest expense, partially offset by a lower yield on general purpose credit card loans.
+In the six month period ended May 31, 2003, the increase also reflected a modest increase in average general purpose credit card loans.
+In both periods, the decrease in interest expense was primarily due to a decrease in the Company's average cost of borrowings and a lower level of average interest bearing liabilities.
+The Company's average cost of borrowings were 4.3% and 5.3% for the quarters and 4.4% and 5.3% for the six month periods ended May 31, 2003 and 2002, respectively.
 The decline in the average cost of borrowings reflected the Fed's aggressive easing of interest rates that began in fiscal 2001 and the favorable impact of replacing certain maturing fixed rate debt with lower cost financing, reflecting the lower interest rate environment.
-The increase in the Company's average general purpose credit card loans was primarily due to higher balance transfer volume as well as a record level of sales volume, partially offset by a higher level of securitized loans.
-The lower yield on general purpose credit card loans was primarily due to lower interest rates offered to new cardmembers and certain existing cardmembers.
+The lower yield on general purpose credit card loans in both periods was primarily due to increased interest charge-offs and lower interest rates offered to new cardmembers and certain existing cardmembers.
+The increase in interest charge-offs reflects the impact of pricing actions that charge higher interest rates to higher risk cardmembers.
+The increase in the Company's average in the Company's average interest rates to higher risk cardmembers.
+The increase in the company's average interest rates to higher risk cardmembers.
+The increase in the company's average interest in the company's average interest rates to higher risk cardmembers.
+The increase in the company's average interest in the six month period ended May 31, 2003 was primarily due to higher balance transfer volume as well as record levels of sales volume, partially offset by a higher level of securitized loans.

-The following tables present analyses of average balance sheets and interest rates for the quarters ended February 28, 2003 and 2002 and changes in net interest income during those periods:
+The following tables present analyses of average balance sheets and interest rates for the quarters and six month periods ended May 31, 2003 and 2002 and changes in net interest income during those periods: